ManMinster/flask-weather-app/README.md

 * Renders everything as pure HTML to be returned

-Demo: run the command `python index.py` in the root folder
+Run the command `python index.py` witin the root folder to launch.

+The port is bound to your os `PORT` environment variable

+eg: `localhost:<PORT>`